Tennessee vs. Ole Miss: Sportsbook promo codes, odds, spread, over/under - January 6

 - Ole Miss is 7-6-0 ATS this year.

-- So far this season, seven out of the Rebels' 13 games with an over/under have gone over the point total.
+- In the Rebels' 13 chances this year, the combined scoring has gone over the point total seven times.

 Tennessee Futures Odds